Microbiology and Molecular Genetics AMP

 MMG 6890Graduate Teaching Practicum3

-Students must complete at least 1 upper-level course in Molecular Genetics
+Students must complete at least 2 upper-level courses in Microbiology and Molecular Genetics

 MMG 5270Advanced Cancer Genetics3